 MSc Tropical and Infectious Diseases

-FULL-TIME: 1 year - Places now available for programme starting 9 September 2013
+FULL-TIME: 1 year - Accepting Applications for programme starting 14 September 2015

 Programme Contact: Registry, E: email@example.com

 Director of Studies: Dr Ralf Weigel

 Dr Rachel Saunders (Student from 2012/13)

 My interest in infectious diseases began after travelling around Africa and going on expeditions.
 At the end of my foundation training I knew I did not want to immediately start training, but I wanted my timeout to contribute towards my CV.
 I had heard about Liverpool School of Tropical Medicine’s great reputation and began to research masters options.
 My registrar had recommended the Masters in Tropical and Infectious Disease and its interactive teaching suited my style of learning.

 I was one of two British students on the course, and found the wealth of knowledge and experience brought by the other students from all corners of the globe to be invaluable.
 It was fantastic to hear how other doctors of all grades, from Nigeria to Columbia, tackled infectious diseases during their day-to-day working lives.The course gave me a strong infectious disease knowledge base, combined with a practical public health application.
 I was surprised by the wide variety of self-selected module options available in medical, biological and public health fields.
 The variety of choices was also reflected in the dissertation options, which were supported by a practical and theoretical research module.
 Following my masters I am in the process of publishing my dissertation and have presented it at a regional and national conference.